To the Shala, with love from Megna Paula:

 The Rocket Yoga flow has all the joy of vinyasa yoga.
 Sequences are creative and encourage you to explore and express your strength and range of motion.
 Unlike many vinyasa classes, Rocket stays very rooted in Ashtanga Yoga, closely following sequences of the seated postures as well as teaching the power of breath (ujayi), bandhas (energetic lifts), and dristi (focused gaze and mind).
 We leave out the dogmatic elements of Ashtanga, playing with first, second, and third series postures, and skip the dance choreography elements of vinyasa yoga, knowing that simple, clear practices are the most effective.

 My first group yoga classes were the Rocket!
 I was a pre-med Neuroscience major at Duke University and fell in love with the Ashtanga flow immediately.
 It was the perfect introduction to Ashtanga Yoga, so that when I began practicing Mysore Ashtanga after graduation, I learned first series very quickly.
 Rocket is the perfect way to experience the postures and benefits of Ashtanga for those who are interested in learning Ashtanga but don’t feel drawn to Mysore and Led classes.
 Rocket is also the best place for Ashtangis who want to challenge their practices in a new way, getting a taste of postures still far ahead in the Series.

 Wherever you are in your practice, Rocket will pick you up, lift your energy, and inspire you to see yoga in a fresh new light!
-Join us for class at the Shala USQ on Tuesdays at 5pm and Sundays at 12:30pm.
+Join us for class at the Shala USQ on Tuesdays at 5pm.